Show Boat (novel)

 Show Boat is a 1926 novel by American author and dramatist Edna Ferber.
 It chronicles the lives of three generations of performers on the Cotton Blossom, a floating theater on a steamboat that travels between small towns along the banks of the Mississippi River, from the 1880s to the 1920s.
-The story moves from the Reconstruction Era riverboat to Gilded Age Chicago to Roaring Twenties New York, and finally returns to the Mississippi River.
+The story moves from the Reconstruction Era riverboat to Gilded Age Chicago to Roaring Twenties New York and finally returns to the Mississippi River.

-Show Boat was adapted as a Broadway musical in 1927 by Jerome Kern and Oscar Hammerstein II.
-Three films followed: a 1929 version that depended partly on the musical, and two full adaptations of the musical in 1936 and 1951.
+Show Boat was adapted as a Broadway musical of the same name in 1927 by Jerome Kern and Oscar Hammerstein II.
+Three films followed: a 1929 version that depended partly on the musical and two full adaptations of the musical in 1936 and 1951.